Dr. Douglas Powell

 Academic Experience Summary

-Dr. Powell is a section editor for the International Journal of Exercise Science and a founding member of the South Central Regional Chapter of the American Society of Biomechanics.
-Areas of teaching expertise include clinical biomechanics, research methods and techniques, and neurological pathology.
+Dr. Powell is an editorial board member for the International Journal of Exercise Science, Journal of Central Nervous System Disease, Central European Journal of Sport Sciences and Medicine and the Journal of Physiotherapy and Exercise.
+He is also a founding member and past President of the South Central Regional Chapter of the American Society of Biomechanics.
+Dr. Powell serves as a grant reviewer for the American Heart Association and the National Strength and Conditioning Association.
+His areas of teaching expertise include clinical biomechanics, research methods and techniques, exercise physiology and neuroscience.

 - Doctor of Philosophy, University of Tennessee, Knoxville, TN